 “What am I?” she asked.
 “I’m meant to be somewhere else.”

-He nodded.
 “I’ve brought you back,” he replied.
 “I couldn’t imagine life with you.”

 “But …” Her ethereal jaw tightened with annoyance.
 “You can’t do that!” she snapped.
 “You’re meant to uphold the laws, and that means not summoning spirits back to Earth.”